igaray/tesina/md/niko2019_responsive_compilers_en.md

   When I started writing compilers we used the Dragon Book as a reference, which teaches this classic structure of how to write a compiler in passes.
   The way compilers usually work is this batch compilation model, in which one runs the compiler, process the whole source and produce an output and maybe gets an error out of it.

+  Traditional compiler model is a series of passes:
+  - lex(source) -> tokens
+  - parse(tokens) -> ast
+  - semantic_analysis(ast), type_check(ast)
+  - loop: apply optimizations
+  - etc

-  That is precisely how rustc, the Rust compiler, was written in the beginning.
+  That is precisely how `rustc`, the Rust compiler, was written in the beginning, and still looks like today in some ways, since the effort to move away from this architecture is ongoing.

   The reason that there has been a change is that the way one interacts with compilers has changed.
   These days people work with IDEs and want a different way to interact with the source in this model.
-  It's necessary to accept erroneous inputs and make sense of them, perform source code completions, and jump to definitions in an interactive way.
+  It's necessary to accept erroneous inputs and make sense of them, perform source code completions, and jump to definitions in an interactive way, and to do this one needs to process just enough to answer the user's query.

   What if the Dragon Book were written today?